 Return to Behaviors Previously Mastered

 Regarding relationships, preschoolers tend to understand in self-centered terms.
 They see themselves as the center of the world.
 Consequently, some children may blame themselves for their parents’ divorce and feel guilty.
+They believe that they are ultimately responsible for their parents’ separation.
 For example, they may think, “Daddy left because I was bad.”
 If this is the case, they feel powerless in controlling the outcome.

 Since three to five year olds do not have a real sense of time, it is difficult for them to measure the time frame without seeing the absent parent.
 As a result, separations at this age are marked by anxiety.
 Preschoolers wonder if they will see the absent parent again.
 Transitions between homes maybe characterized by expressions of worry, fear, anxiety and crying as the preschooler anticipates leaving the parent they are feeling attached to at the moment.
 However, this behavior does not imply that they favor one parent and fear the other.
 It may simply mean that transitioning between two parents is hard.

 Adjustment problems are common from around the time of family separation and typically occur within the first two years following the parent’s divorce.
 These problems tend to diminish as time moves forward.
 With parental assistance, most preschoolers adjust to the change within their family and do not experience any negative long-term outcomes.
 In the next post, I will explore what parents can do to help their preschooler cope with this major life transition.

 Ann Marie Termini, Ed.S., M.S., LPC